Logo ROOT

 template <typename...
 A> void Fill(const std::tuple<A...> &args, RWeight w);

-For profiles, we accept the value with a template type as well to allow automatic conversion to double, for example from int.
+Note that we accept mandatory arguments with a template type as well to allow automatic conversion.

 Miscellaneous